9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 As an advertising expert at GDT Agency who has spent more than 5 years working and managing Facebook campaigns, I summarize directly from my experience the most common reasons that make your Facebook ad stuck in review below:

-One might incur a violation by copying others’ ad styles or tones due to the fact that each content type and audience has its own requirements.
+Not only that, copying others’ ad styles or tones also causes a violation because each content type and audience has its own requirements.

 Reason #3: Issues with Business Pages or Multiple Ad Accounts